 These are foods that should not appear in your hypothyroidism diet:

-Goitrogen Foods — People with hypothyroidism may want to stay away from eating large amounts of raw Brassica vegetables like broccoli, cauliflower, cabbage, kale, soy and Brussels sprouts might impact thyroid function because these contain goitrogens, molecules which impair thyroid perioxidase.
+Goitrogen Foods — People with hypothyroidism may want to stay away from eating large amounts of raw Brassica vegetables like broccoli, cauliflower, cabbage, kale, soy and Brussels sprouts.
+These vegetables might impact thyroid function because they contain goitrogens, molecules which impair thyroid perioxidase.
 (11) When consuming these cruciferous vegetables, it’s best to steam them for 30 minutes before consuming and keep portions moderate in size.
 These pose more of a risk for people with iodine deficiencies.

 Tap Water — Most tap water contains fluorine (an endocrine disruptor) and chlorine that inhibit iodine absorption.
 As mentioned earlier, iodine levels may be high enough in most people’s diets, but this doesn’t mean that everyone is capable of absorbing and using all of the mineral.
 (12)